mibur1/psy111/book/week_X_EFA/2_factor_analyzer.md

 ## Other packages

 Please note that there are also other packages which can be used to apply EFA in Python.
-However, the `factor_analyzer` package stands out as the most comprehensive and reliable Python package for conducting EFA (Persson & Khojasteh, 2021).
+However, the `factor_analyzer` package stands out as the most comprehensive and reliable Python package for conducting EFA {cite}`Persson.2021`.
 Also, its EFA results align with those from the `psych` package in R.